Gift Ideas to Help With Activities of Daily Living

 We may earn money or products from the companies mentioned in this post.

-This gift guide is full of gift ideas for those senior loved ones (or anyone else) in our lives who need help with activities of daily living (ADLs).
-ADLs are something I learned about when caring for my dad, but had heard of them before because of my Masters in Healthcare Administration.
+This gift guide is full of ideas for anyone in your life who may need help with activities of daily living (ADLs).
+ADLs were something I had learned a lot about while caring for my dad.
 ADLs are essential and routine tasks that most healthy individuals can perform without assistance1.
-These activities include:
+ADLs include:

 • Feeding: The ability of a person to feed oneself.